siglun/danish-sonnets/README.md

 ```

 such that I get a list of the 4781 Danish words that are used in our
-sonnet sample.
+sonnet sample, together with their frequencies.

 (ii) The second way is the same, but I do it twice, once for each
 sonnet such that I get a list of words for each sonnet.
 Then I repeat
-that for the list I got in the first step.
+that for the concatenated lists I got in the first step.

 This means that I get

-* one list of word frequencies and
+* one list of word frequencies in the sample and
 * a second list giving not of the number of occurences of each word, but the number of sonnets the word occurs in.

 There are 160 sonnets in the selection, and the most